-Valentine’s Day always used to be a struggle, until I came up with this homemade sensual massage oil!
-It’s sensuous and romantic without being too girly.
+Valentine’s Day shopping was always tough until I came up with this DIY homemade sensual massage oil!
+It’s sensuous, romantic, and smells and feels great!

 I’m always searching for the perfect gift to get my husband without breaking the bank.
 He loves sports and snacks, so I normally choose one of those two things for inspiration.

 However, this year I wanted to do something extra special.
 Since my husband has a very physically demanding job, he’s always complaining of a sore back or sore feet.
 I thought the perfect treat for him would be a relaxing massage with some DIY sensual massage oil.